Abdul Ghaffar Khan: Film, literature and society

 Ghaffar Market (named after Khan) in Karol Bagh, Delhi.

 In 2008, a documentary, titled The Frontier Gandhi, by film-maker and writer T.C.
 McLuhan, premiered in New York.
 The film received the 2009 award for Best Documentary Film at the Middle East International Film Festival (see film page).

 In 1990, Abdul Kabeer Siddiqui of Indian National TV made a 30-minute English-language biographical documentary film on Bacha Khan, titled The Majestic Man.
 It was telecast on Doordarshan.

 In Richard Attenborough's 1982 epic Gandhi, Bacha Khan was portrayed by Dilsher Singh.

 In his home city of Peshawar, the Bacha Khan International Airport is named after him.

 In his hometown Charsadda, the Bacha Khan University is named after him.

 Bacha Khan was listed as one of 26 men who changed the world in a recent children's book published in the United States, alongside Tiger Woods and Yo-Yo Ma.
 He also wrote an autobiography (1969), and has been the subject of biographies by Eknath Easwaran (see article) and Rajmohan Gandhi (see "References" section, below).
-His philosophy of Islamic pacifism was recognised by US Secretary of State Hillary Clinton, in a speech to American Muslims.
+His philosophy of Islamic pacifism was recognized by US Secretary of State Hillary Clinton, in a speech to Muslim Americans.

 In the Indian city of Delhi, the popular Khan Market is named in his honour, along with Ghaffar market in the Karol Bagh area of New Delhi.
 In Mumbai, a seafront road and promenade in the Worli neighbourhood was named Khan Abdul Ghaffar Khan Marg after him.